python/cpython/Doc/library/doctest.rst

 even a single character doesn't match, the test fails.
 This will probably surprise you a few times, as you learn exactly what Python does and doesn't guarantee about output.
-For example, before Python 3.6, when printing a dict, Python did not guarantee that the key-value pairs was printed in any particular order, so a test like ::
+For example, before Python 3.6, when printing a dict, Python did not guarantee that the key-value pairs were printed in any particular order, so a test like ::

    >>> foo()